hetalang/HetaSimulator.jl/docs/src/table-formats/parameters.md

 # [Parameters tables](@id parameters)

-Parameters tables are CSV or XLSX files which store settings for parameter identification problems.
+Parameters tables are CSV or XLSX files which store settings for parameter estimation problem.
-The content of the table can be loaded into Julia environment as a `DataFrame` to be used inside `fit` method.
+The content of the table can be loaded into Julia environment as a `DataFrame` and used inside `fit` method.

 ## Format

-The first row is intended for headers which clarify the columns meaning.
-The sequence of columns is not important.
+The first row is the header.
+The sequence of the columns may vary.

 - `parameter` : a `String` representing unique identifier of model-level parameter.
-The corresponding parameter must be declared in `Model`'s namespace (`@Const` component).
+The corresponding parameter must be declared in the `Model`'s namespace (`@Const` component).

 - `nominal` (optional): a `Float64` nominal value which will be used as an initial value for the parameter.
-If it is skipped than the default value from the model will be used.
+If it is skipped then the default value from the model will be used.

 - `lower` (optional): a `Float64` value that declares the lower bound of the parameter.
-If skipped than the parameter value will not be limited.
+If skipped then the the lower bound is set to `-Inf`.

 - `upper` (optional): a `Float64` value that declares the upper bound of the parameter.
-If skipped than the parameter value will not be limited.
+If skipped then the upper bound is set to `Inf`.

 - `scale` (optional): `String` which can be `lin`, `log`, `logit`.
-Using the option user can select the space for parameter optimization.
+The scale for parameter optimization.
 Default value is `lin`.

-- `estimate` (optional): a `Boolean` value: `true` or `false` or numerical values `0` or `1` which declares if the parameter should be fitted. `0` or `false` value just states the numerical value but the parameter will not be fitted.
+- `estimate` (optional): a `Boolean` value: `true` or `false` or numerical values `0` or `1`.
+Declares if the parameter should be fitted. `0` or `false` value sets the value for the parameter and excludes it from fitting.
 Default value is `true`.

 ## Usage